uniformdev/examples/examples/mesh-integration/README.md

 ## Advanced Usage

+This project also contains reference material showing the full configurations and patterns possible with integrations.
+Refer to `mesh-manifest.reference.json` and `/pages/reference`, which provides a good starting point to copy from when implementing new locations.

-The `mesh-manifest-reference.json` file shows the full configuration possible in the integration manifest, and `/pages/reference` has commented examples of more serious versions of each location.
+To activate all reference locations in a 'reference integration', copy the contents of `mesh-manifest-reference.json` into an integration definition on your Uniform Team, under Settings -> Custom Integrations.
+This manifest file shows the full configuration possible in the integration manifest, and wires up the reference locations in `/pages/reference` to illustrate more advanced usage.